paquettm/flight_planner/README.md

 - A flight is uniquely numbered for a referenced airline.
 For the sake of simplicity, **a flight is priced for a single passenger (any gender, any type) in a neutral currency and is available every day of the week**.
 It references a pair of airports for departure and arrival.
 It has departure and arrival times **in the corresponding airport timezones**.
 Ex: AC301 from YUL to YVR departs at 7:35 AM (Montreal) and arrives at 10:05 AM (Vancouver).

 Assumptions (beyond those in **bold** in the rules above):
-- Travelers do not have ovenight layovers; connections happen between 00:00 and 23:59 (local time).
+- Travelers do not have overnight layovers unless they choose the stopover option.
-- Travelers set their layover tolerance.
+- Travelers set their layover tolerance; some can tolerate short connection times and others find it stressful.
 - Ultra long-haul flights last less than 24 hours (elapsed on plane) and more than 0 smallest time unit.

-## Installation
+## Setup

 1. Clone the repository
 2. Run `composer install`